CV

 EDUCATION

-Committee: Dr. Cindi Katz (advisor), Dr. Michelle Fine, Dr. Melissa Wright, Dr. Elizabeth Lapovsky Kennedy, Dr. Jessie Daniels, and Dr. Tiffany Muller Myrdahl.
+Committee: Drs.
+Cindi Katz (advisor), Michelle Fine, Melissa Wright, Elizabeth Lapovsky Kennedy, Jessie Daniels, and Tiffany Muller Myrdahl.

 • 2004.
-M.A. in Psychiatry and Religion, Union Theological Seminary at Columbia University.
+M.A. with honors, Psychiatry and Religion, Union Theological Seminary at Columbia University.
 New York, NY.

 PUBLICATIONS